 When responding to support requests, support staff could potentially waste a lot of time and energy writing unique emails for each issue.
-Instead, use prewritten email templates to ensure every customer gets the same support answers.
-These email templates can also be customized for individual recipients to add that personalized touch.
+Instead, use prewritten email templates to ensure every customer gets the same support answers for the same issue.
+These email templates can also be customized for individual recipients to add that personal touch.

 3. Gather feedback with embedded polls and surveys.

 Find out what your customers really think by embedding a poll or survey into an email.
 Rather than outbound Net Promoter links, in-email polls can be a great way for customers to provide feedback.
 In-email surveys are a convenient and easy way for your customers to share their experience, enabling your business to collect voluntarily provided data to improve your product and your customer service.

 The ability to schedule emails can be a huge benefit to salespeople, staff and business owners.
 Let's say you have a small business with a team that may work from home at various times of the day, but you want to give the impression of a professional company with regular hours.
 Scheduling emails to send later can help with this.
 Your employee, who may prefer to work at 10 p.m., can follow up on emails and have them scheduled to go out first thing in the morning.

 Scheduling can be used for a lot of other applications as well.
 For example, you might schedule a follow-up email with a customer for two weeks after your last response to them.